juyel66/jr-bistro-house-client/README.md

     npm start
     ```

-## Usage
-Once the application is up and running, you can:

-- Browse the menu and view details of each dish.
-- Make table reservations online.
-- Place orders and pay securely through the integrated payment system.
-- Access the admin panel to manage the restaurant's operations.

 ## Payment System
 The payment system is integrated using Stripe, ensuring secure and efficient transactions.
 Follow these steps to set up the payment system: